aixi/tinycompiler/README.md

-This is the README.DOS file included in the loucomp.zip file.
 The other files in the distribution are the source code files in standard C for the TINY compiler and Tiny Machine simulator as described in the text: